tclv/SBD-Lab2/doc/manual.md

 done
 ```

-A complete version of this script can be found in the [lab’s GitHub repository][2].
+A complete version of this script can be found in the [lab’s GitHub repository](https://github.com/Tclv/SBD-Lab2/blob/master/get_data.sh).

 Filter
 ------

 To identify phone numbers, we need some way to filter these from plaintext.
-The [Dutch phone number format] can be written in two ways, the international and national form.
+The [Dutch phone number format](https://en.wikipedia.org/wiki/Telephone_numbers_in_the_Netherlands) can be written in two ways, the international and national form.
 To keep the filtering relatively simple, we will limit ourselves to the international form, as the national form is only identified with a single zero prefix, causing false positives as any 10 digit number starting with a 0 will now be identified as a phone number.

 The international format starts with either a +31, or 0031, then an optional “(0)”, and finally 9 digits.
 We allow a variety of marks to be inserted between the numbers: spaces, parenthesis, and dashes.
 The following regular expression captures the desired behaviour.